CozyHome/cozyhome-decoupling/README.md

 4. Systems Package - (90% Complete as of 1/30/2021) The ability to design "systems" akin to the ECS-paradigm found in Unity's new DOTS.
 I felt the paradigm was quite simple and nice to use, so I converted it to Mono.
 It doesn't have any advantage in terms of performance though, its just for development.
 Feel free to fuck around with it if you'd like.

 5. Vectors Package - (Complete as of 1/30/2021) A bunch of methods to help with simple linear algebra problems found in collision resolution with traces/sliding algos written in the Actor package.

+6. Execution Package - (N/A) A bunch of classes/functions to help writing character/actor state for various entities throughout my future projects.